Burundi–Tanzania relations

 Burundi–Tanzania relations are bilateral relations between Burundi and Tanzania.
 Burundi is a strategic partner of Tanzania in many areas, particularly trade.
 Since Burundi is a landlocked country, almost 80% of its goods are moved through by road to Dar es Salaam Port.
 Tanzania has also been a strategic partner in mediating the political tensions in the country.
+Both countries are members of the African Union.

 Overview

 Burundian Refugees

 Burundi has been very politically alienated and unstable since its independence.
-There has been various ethnic clashes between the two major ethnic groups and the violence has forced many Burundians to take refugee in neighboring countries, mainly Tanzania.
+There has been various ethnic clashes between the two major ethnic groups and the violence has forced many Burundians to take refuge in neighboring countries, mainly Tanzania.
 The Burundian civil war that lasted from 1993 to 2005 brought many refugees flooding into Tanzania and various accusations stained the relationship between the Tanzanian and the current Burundian government.
 The civil war was ended by mediation between the rivaling parties and the then Tanzanian foreign minister Jakaya Kikwete.

 In 2015 the political crisis in Burundi with the election for the third term of Pierre Nkurunziza brought further civil unrest in the country.
 This again brought more refugees into Tanzania.
 Former president of Tanzania, Benjamin Mkapa was assigned to be the mediator by the East African Community.
 In September, 2019, 600 refugees returned to Burundi from Tanzania.
 This was the first batch of mass repatriation.
 Several weeks later, President John Magufuli said "refugees in Tanzania must go home" and warned that refugees in Tanzania cannot stay indefinitely and will not be granted citizenship.